FREQUENTLY ASKED QUESTIONS

 Hiking is a great swap for a ride since you can enjoy the outdoors and use your muscles differently without a high impact (such as with running).
 You also need relatively little equipment!
 Hiking is great to do at any time you can’t ride such as when you can’t sit on the saddle or your bike is in for repair.

-If the doctor approves, swap your run for another activity that doesn’t aggravate your injury.
+If the doctor approves, swap your ride for another activity that doesn’t aggravate your injury.
 The mode of activity you choose will depend or your injury; for example, you wouldn’t change a run for a hike if you have shin splints, but a bike ride would probably be fine!
 To discuss your personal situation and how to get back in to training, check out this training plan or have a coach look at your training here.

 I wonder if I over-do it in my training.
 What should I do?